Scientists identify drug that mimics effects of exercise on muscle and bone

 The research team further addressed the mode of function of LAMZ and found that LAMZ mimics the calcium and PGC-1α signaling pathways.
 These pathways are activated during exercise and stimulate the expression of downstream molecules that are involved in the maintenance of muscle and bone.

 The TMDU-led team asked if LAMZ can treat locomotor frailty, LAMZ was administered to an animal model that has sarcopenia and osteoporosis.
-“Both oral and subcutaneous administration of the drug improved the muscle Y bone of mice with locomotor frailty,” says lead author Tomoki Nakashima.
+“Both oral and subcutaneous administration of the drug improved the Y of mice with locomotor frailty,” says lead author Tomoki Nakashima.

 Taken together, the research team’s findings show that LAMZ represents a potential therapeutic approach for the treatment of locomotor frailty by mimicking exercise.